Back to LLD Concepts

 Method overloading

 Same method name, different parameter types.
-The compiler picks the right version based on argument types at compile time.
-(Java/C++ only — Python and JS don't have true overloading.)
+The compiler picks the right version based on argument types.

 add(int,int) vs add(double,double)